In search of the cheetah from Zimbabwe

 of the cheetah population in Zimbabwe, and determine their number and spatial distribution.

-of local populations, at villages and schools, to the cheetah conservation, as well as other large carnivores.
+of local populations, in villages and schools, to the protection of cheetah, as well as other large carnivores.

-the conflict between cheetah and human activities, and propose conflict resolution methods.
+the conflict between cheetah and human activities, and present conflict resolution methods.
 Identify the main threats to species conservation in this country.

 Project status : FINISHED

 Location : Zimbabwe

 Human partner communities : Villagers, breeders, tourism industry, Zimbabwe Parks and Wildlife Management Authority (ZPMWA).